youwen5/blog/src/posts/2024-07-12-finally-over.md

-my friends are going off on vacation to somewhere exciting (and im at home writing code and doing math, lol). something's off, though. i spent the last semester of senior year wishing it would all be over and now it just feels...kinda empty? and all i can ask for is just _one more week_. one more week to spend with and say bye to all the people i care about. hell, i'd even put up with another week of those stupid gov assignments.
+my friends are going off on vacation to somewhere exciting (and im at home writing code and doing math, lol). something's off, though. i spent the last semester of senior year wishing it would all be over and now it just feels...kinda empty? and somehow i find myself wanting just _one more week_. one more week to spend with and say bye to all the people i care about. hell, i'd even put up with another week of those stupid gov assignments.

 ---